Stem cell: Adult

+Hematopoietic stem cells

+Hematopoietic stem cells (HSCs) are vulnerable to DNA damage and mutations that increase with age.
+This vulnerability may explain the increased risk of slow growing blood cancers (myeloid malignancies) in the elderly.
+Several factors appear to influence HSC aging including responses to the production of reactive oxygen species that may cause DNA damage and genetic mutations as well as altered epigenetic profiling.

 Amniotic

 Also called perinatal stem cells, these multipotent stem cells are found in amniotic fluid and umbilical cord blood.
 These stem cells are very active, expand extensively without feeders and are not tumorigenic.
 Amniotic stem cells are multipotent and can differentiate in cells of adipogenic, osteogenic, myogenic, endothelial, hepatic and also neuronal lines.

 Amniotic stem cells are a topic of active research.

 Use of stem cells from amniotic fluid overcomes the ethical objections to using human embryos as a source of cells.
 Roman Catholic teaching forbids the use of embryonic stem cells in experimentation; accordingly, the Vatican newspaper "Osservatore Romano" called amniotic stem cells "the future of medicine".

 It is possible to collect amniotic stem cells for donors or for autologous use: the first US amniotic stem cells bank was opened in 2009 in Medford, MA, by Biocell Center Corporation and collaborates with various hospitals and universities all over the world.